2-1-1 Information

 Works to improve the mental health and education of the Asian, Pacific Islander and other ethnic communities of San Diego County through multicultural community counseling, addiction treatment and small business support.

-Foster care program for children with disabilities and significant medical needs.
-Children are placed with specially trained, certified foster families.
-Training and supports are provided for families.
+Foster care program for children with disabilities and medical needs.
+Kids are placed with specially trained, certified foster families.
+Training and support provided.

 Xcite Steps is now part of Invo Companies.
 Provides ABA resources and more to families.